 - Cost of fuel and the time to purchase and deliver gasoline to the cart.

-I recently went to an estate sale that had a used golf cart in the inventory for sale.
-It was a 2008 model E-Z-GO electric and they had it priced at $1,950.
-I checked the batteries and they were only three years old and took it out on a test run.
-The cart seemed to check out okay to me and by the time the sale was over, the price had dropped to $1,500.
+I recently went to an estate sale that had a golf cart in the inventory for sale.
+It was a 2008 model E-Z-GO golf cart (electric) and they had it priced at $1,950.
+It seemed to be in perfect condition, so I checked the batteries and they were only three years old and took it out on a test run.
+There were no lift kits installed nor other accessories, but the cart seemed to check out okay to me.
+By the time the sale was over, the price had dropped to $1,500.
 I happened to stop by the cart dealership that I bought mine from and mentioned the particular vehicle for sale.

 This brought about much rolling of the eyes and admonitions to stay away from that one.
 It seems that this particular cart had a history of always having something wrong with it and that the previous owner had abused it quite a bit.
 Yes, the batteries are only three years old, but the owner had boiled them dry twice and they weren’t holding a charge for nearly as long as they were supposed to.
 There were also electrical problems that could be directly attributed to the cart being left out in the elements.